healthcare-hackathon-wuerzburg/systhemis/README.md

 As a physician:
 - TODO: Aufnehmen wenn Alex so weit
-- Not available in the current version.

 ## Deployment

 In order to deploy the application, you will need a web server to host it.
 We assume that you have access to both the web server's host directory and configuration.
-At the end of this Section, we include an example configuration for an NGINX-Server.
+At the end of this section, we include an example configuration for an NGINX-Server.

 1) Build the project using the following command: